 Uranium & Nuclear

-The Saskatchewan Environmental Society has taken positions calling for the phase-out of uranium mining, opposing nuclear power development in Saskatchewan, and opposing disposal of used nuclear fuel in Saskatchewan.
-Concerns include the historic, unremediated contamination of northern watersheds with radioactive tailings from the milling process, current management of mining wastes, lack of safe methods for long-term management of used nuclear fuel, risks associated with transportation of used fuel from reactors in eastern Canada, and the unavoidable link between nuclear power and nuclear weapons.
+The Saskatchewan Environmental Society (SES) has taken positions calling for the phase-out of uranium mining, opposing nuclear power development in Saskatchewan, and opposing disposal of used nuclear fuel in Saskatchewan.
+Concerns include the historic, unremediated contamination of northern watersheds with radioactive tailings from the milling process, current management of mining wastes, lack of safe methods for long-term management of used nuclear fuel, and the unavoidable link between nuclear power and nuclear weapons.
 Fortunately, Saskatchewan is no longer being considered a potential location for a permanent used fuel disposal site.

 SES has participated in a number of federal and provincial environmental assessment and licensing processes related to new and continuing mining operations and to remediation planning for abandoned mining sites and those engaged in decommissioning.
 Our long-term involvement with the Canadian Nuclear Safety Commission (CNSC) is largely focused on decision-making about uranium mine sites in the province.
 This includes licensing of new mines, decommissioning of closed mine sites, management of mine/mill wastes, and various regulatory review processes.
 Most recently, SES submitted to the CNSC a review of NexGen Energy’s Environmental Impact Statement regarding a proposed new uranium mine, Rook 1, that would be located in the headwater region of the Clearwater River, a designated heritage river.